ropensci/roweb/_posts/2016-03-01-pdftools-and-jeroen.md

 webp::write_webp(bitmap, "page.webp")
 ```

-This feature is still experimental and currently does not work on Windows.
+This feature now works on all platforms.

 ## Limitations